jmwhitworth/zomboid_rcon/README.md

 # zomboid-rcon version 0.2.2 (Beta)

 A Python package for interacting with Project Zomboid Servers using RCON.
+[Pypi Package](https://pypi.org/project/zomboid-rcon/0.2.2/)

 This project uses the timeout_decorator package which is Unix/Linux only.
 Timeouts will cause errors on Windows due to this.